dshank-forge/FSND/projects/01_fyyur/starter_code/README.md

 4. Navigate to Home page [http://localhost:5000](http://localhost:5000)

-Bookmark - Just finished setting up local development environment.
-Time to start engineering!
+Bookmark - Trying to connect the app to my local database.